Geelong High School: History

 On 8 February 1910, 79 students, together with eight teachers and an acting headmaster, began classes in a couple of disused rooms at the Gordon Institute of TAFE.
 John William Gray was appointed headmaster in April 1910.
 Twelve months later, enrolment had increased to 150, and 12 rooms were being used at the Gordon.
 The school was renamed the Geelong High School and, as such, became Geelong's first state secondary school.
-The current site was selected in East Geelong, on the south-west corner of Eastern Park, and the new school, to accommodate 450 students, was completed in August 1915.
+The current site was selected in East Geelong, on the southwest corner of Eastern Park, and the new school, to accommodate 450 students, was completed in August 1915.

 In 2005 and 2006, the school underwent some major reconstruction, providing new woodwork and metalwork studios, science labs and computer pods, and a new gymnasium and library, in addition to a learning centre with a computer pod, classrooms and a theatrette.
 The work was done to accommodate Year 7 students and assist them in their learning.

 In an audit conducted by the Victorian state government, Geelong High School was identified as one of the 50 "most needy schools" in Victoria.
 That led to students sending letters to MHR for Corio, Richard Marles, as well as other politicians, mentioning "teachers and students working in classrooms with cracked walls, substandard heating and no cooling", and pleading for funding to fix and upgrade the school.

 In 2014, the school received funding for a rebuild.
-The upgrade involved the refurbishment of the school hall, construction of a new two-storey Year 7 building in the Year 7 area, and the construction of new music and dance studio, during 2017.
-During 2018, rooms 3-8 were demolished to make way for the new Year 7 courtyard, the Kroger Wing was refurbished, including the addition of a second storey.
+The upgrade involved the refurbishment of the school hall, the construction of a new two-storey Year 7 building in the Year 7 area, and the construction of new music and dance studio, in 2017.
+During 2018, rooms 3–8 were demolished to make way for the new Year 7 courtyard, the Kroger Wing was refurbished, including the addition of a second storey.
 2019 saw the refurbishment of the Vague Wing to create new art rooms, the refurbishment of the top floor of Winstanley Wing for new Year 12 classrooms, and the demolition of the 1970s office building.
 All portable classrooms were removed by 2020.

 The refurbished C.A.
 Love Hall (originally opened in 1970), and dance and music studios, were completed in March 2018.
 While the Kroger Wing was closed for reconstruction, the school lost 17 classrooms but gained seven in the new building.
 As a result of that, the old dance and music rooms at Shenton, on the other side of Garden Street, were divided up into four new classrooms.

 The School currently consists of the following buildings: